Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The second vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, Alto offers a marginal difference of 5% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, Alto offers a marginal difference of 5% more metal.

 Reliability